Frequently asked questions about....academic problems

 If you are struggling due to dyslexia or another disability, the Learner Development Service should be able to help you.

 If you are feeling stressed by all the work, the Counselling Service can help with one-on-one sessions and group workshops on stress busting and relaxation techniques.
-The Counselling service may also be able to help if you have other issues that are making things difficult for you, that may be outside of the university, but affecting you and your ability to study.
+The Counselling service may also be able to help if you have other, more personal issues that are making things difficult for you and affecting your studies.

 I’ve received a letter accusing me of plagiarism, will they kick me off my course?